aws-solutions/live-streaming-on-aws/README.md

 ## License

 * This project is licensed under the terms of the Apache 2.0 license.
-See `LICENSE`.
+See here `LICENSE`.

 This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable